-Atop the Mont des Arts (Arts Hill), the Museum of Ancient Art has a remarkable collection of paintings and sculptures from the 14th to the 18th centuries, including ground-breaking work by the Flemish Primitives and paintings by Flemish masters such as Bruegel, Rubens, Jordaens and Van Dyck as well as some masters from outside Belgium such as Tintoretto, Bosch and Rembrandt.
+Atop the Mont des Arts (Arts Hill), the Old Masters Museum has a remarkable collection of paintings and sculptures from the 14th to the 18th centuries, including ground-breaking work by the Flemish Primitives and paintings by Flemish masters such as Bruegel, Rubens, Jordaens and Van Dyck as well as some masters from outside Belgium such as Tintoretto, Bosch and Rembrandt.

 The museum’s Bruegel collection is the second largest in the world.
 (The Kunsthistorisches Museum in Vienna has the largest, since most of his paintings were bought by members of the ruling aristocracy of Bruegel’s time, the Austrian-based Habsburgs.)
 Bruegel is famous for his glorification of the landscape, depictions of rural life and of the humble peasant as the embodiment of Flemish identity, while his darker side reflected on the struggle between good and evil or contained critical social comment.